This article was written by Lemberg Law staff, and reviewed by Sergei Lemberg, the managing attorney of Lemberg Law.

 The harassing company pays our fees.

-They’re legit.
-Credence Resource Management is a legitimate debt collection agency that conducts collection activities involving healthcare, phone, utilities, and credit card debt.
-Saying that its objective is the “highest return on investment” for its customers, this company utilizes automatic dialing, frequently called “robocalls,” skip-tracing, letters, and other conventional debt collection strategies.
+Credence Resource Management conducts collection activities for healthcare, phone, utilities, and credit card companies.
+CRM utilizes automatic dialing, frequently called “robocalls,” skip-tracing, letters, and other conventional debt collection strategies.
 This company also buys consumer information and scrubs it to find best phone numbers and addresses, to ascertain if a customer’s phone number is a mobile phone, and to find any and all insurance coverage that a customer might need for collection of health care debt.

 If you’ve suffered from CRM harassment, you do have options.
 Under the law you can recover up to $1,000 for violations of the FDCPA, and $500 to $1,500 for each cell phone robocall.